Shiva (1989 Telugu film): Influence on film personalities

 I still recall Varma okaying my first shot, though I forgot to utter my line.
 He was of the opinion that I conveyed what I needed to, through a gesture.
 Post the shot, he came to me and said that it’s better I forget putting pen to paper, only for me to realise later that I would become a busy actor.

 — —Bharani during the film's silver jubilee.

-Shiva, which attained cult status in Indian cinema, is one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad to feature characters speaking the Telangana dialect.
+Shiva, which is a cult classic of Indian cinema, was one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad, and is recognized as one of the first major mainstream films to feature characters speaking the Telangana dialect.
 The film made Nagarjuna a superstar across India, it changed his career and earned him a reputation for encouraging new directors.

-Shiva is widely regarded as the trendsetter of Telugu Cinema both in terms of box office performance across languages and technical brilliance and has inspired many directors like SS Rajamouli, Puri Jagannadh, Sandeep Reddy Vanga, Ashutosh Gowariker, V.V.
-Vinayak, Sekhar Kammula, Anurag Kashyap, Madhur Bhandarkar, Sriram Raghavan etc. Audience and filmmakers often credit Shiva for changing the course of Indian Cinema forever.
-Shiva is also one of the very few films in India that is widely being discussed even after three and a half decades of its release.
+Shiva (1989) has been cited as an influential film in Telugu Cinema, particularly for its approach to action choreography, sound design and filmmaking techniques.
+Several directors like SS Rajamouli, Puri Jagannadh, Sandeep Reddy Vanga, Ashutosh Gowariker, V.V.
+Vinayak, Sekhar Kammula, Anurag Kashyap, Madhur Bhandarkar, Sriram Raghavan, have identified the film as an influence.
+Its impact and continued recognition have been discussed in retrospective commentary on Indian cinema.

 Ashutosh Gowariker said Shiva had a "punch in the gut" impact that left a lasting impression and noted that the film was filled with an electrifying energy.
 He was particularly mesmerized by the opening and the famous bicycle chain scene, and he found actor Nagarjuna's performance magnetic.
 Gowariker noted that the film made him curious about how Varma created such a powerful screen presence.

 Many filmmakers and writers like V. V. Vinayak and Pulagam Chinnarayana have credited Shiva for raising the bar of Telugu Cinema as before and after Shiva.
 With Shiva, Varma was credited with the introduction of steadicams and new sound recording techniques in Indian Cinema.
 Within a year of the film's release, more than ten steadicams were imported into India.
 Shiva attracted audience from all age groups during its theatrical run, and its success encouraged filmmakers to explore a variety of themes and make experimental films.